IBM/create-and-deploy-memcached-operator-using-go/README.md

 )
 ```

-Use the `apps` package to reference a Deployment object (note that a deployment object is a Kubernetes object which implements the object interface as noted above), and then use the reconciler `Get` function to check whether the Memcached deployment exists with the provided name within our namespace.
+Use the `apps` package to reference a [Deployment object](https://pkg.go.dev/k8s.io/api/apps/v1#Deployment) (note that a deployment object is a Kubernetes object which implements the [Object interface](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Object) as noted above), and then use the reconciler `Get` function to check whether the Memcached deployment exists with the provided name within our namespace.

 ```go
 found := &appsv1.Deployment{}